rrhg/rrhg.github.io/digitalocean_couchdb.md

 ## the problem with managed databases
 its only mysql & postgress & I cant find good docs on sync & offline first that is free and I dont have to reinvent the wheel that couchdb & pouchdb already solved.
 I could try, but for example, when multiple employees in different places, how make the server sync, and to other mobiles(like what transactions numbers should I use).

-Y IBM Cloudant es muy caro.
+Y IBM Cloudant es muy caro. a2 hosting no es reliable. hay unos pre made en google y aws pero los precios parecen q pueden ser bien caros una vez aumenta el uso.